jfarmer/exercises-js-boggle-check/README.md

 ### [v4] Simple Word Checking

 Normally, each letter of a word can appear next to the previous letter in any direction (vertical, horizontal, or diagonal).
-You can't use the same board cell twice.
+You can't use the same board cell twice, but the word "snakes" around the board.

 Instead, let's first solve a simpler version.
-In this version, a word is only ever entirely vertical, entirely horizontal, or entirely vertical.
+In this version, a word is only ever entirely vertical, entirely horizontal, or entirely diagonal.

 Write pseudocode for your algorithm.
 If you're pairing, you and your pair should each write your own pseudocode and compare.